Our Guests

 - Dark, damp refuge for beetles, earwigs, and woodlice

-- Proximity to food — placed near flowering plants, it shortens the commute between nest and forage
+- Closeness to food, placed near flowering plants to shorten the trip between nest and forage

 The guests who use The Insect Hotel are not freeloaders.
 Every one of them gives back: pollination, pest control, decomposition, nutrient cycling.
-The hotel is an investment in the garden's health — and in the broader ecosystem it belongs to.
+The hotel is an investment in the garden's health, and in the wider ecosystem it belongs to.

 The Insect Hotel Philosophy